toufikucf/bank-kata/README.md

    - Browse bank-kata-master
    - Do an mvn clean install on the parent of the project.
    - Browse to bank-kata-web project and do  mvn tomcat7:run
-   - The project starts on port 9090.
+   - The web app starts on port 9090.